LoyolaChicagoBooks/introcs-csharp/source/data/lab-edit-compile-run.rst

         Instead select the *left* button, **Delete**, as in the image below.
-        Otherwise the file is left in the hello folder, but it is just not listed as being in the project.
+        Otherwise the file is left in the hello folder, but it is no longer listed as being in the project.
         Each project is associated with a folder, but not everything in the folder may be cataloged by Xamarin as part of the project.